Eridan-Games-Studio/eridan-wiki/docs/worlds/haven/GM-Guide.md

 ### Preparation Pool

-The [[Core-Rules#preparation-pool|Preparation Pool]] is the team's collective foresight — the evidence of careful planning, smart connections, and sheer confidence.
+The [Preparation Pool](worlds/haven/Core-Rules.md#preparation-pool) is the team's collective foresight — the evidence of careful planning, smart connections, and sheer confidence.

 As GM, use it to measure how ready they are for what's coming.